Harm OCD:

 1. Intrusive thought: “What if I stab my partner?”

-2. Anxiety surge: The thought feels intolerable.
+2. Anxiety surge: The thought is overwhelming and sometimes intolerable.

 3. Compulsion: Checking, avoiding, or mentally reviewing to ensure no harm happens.